srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

 - The replacement PPTT models the A520 private L1 caches, A720 private L1/L2
   caches, and shared 12 MiB system cache.
 It does not add the disproved extra 2 MiB A520 L2.
-- The Linux 7.1 and 7.2 MPAM table describes only the DSU-local shared cache.
+- The Linux 7.2 MPAM table describes only the DSU-local shared cache.
 It is inert unless arm64 MPAM is enabled.
 The exposed controller has no monitoring resources, and CI-700 partitioning is unavailable.
 Device-DMA/fabric partitioning, cache-occupancy monitoring, and bandwidth monitoring are therefore not exposed.
-Linux 7.1 and 7.2 expose the DSU's proportional-bandwidth mode only on an explicit `mbw_prop` resctrl mount.
+Linux 7.2 expose the DSU's proportional-bandwidth mode only on an explicit `mbw_prop` resctrl mount.
 - Linux respects the GPU `_CCA` value supplied by the active firmware tables.
   This supports both older shipped non-coherent declarations and newer coherent declarations without importing board policy into the kernel.
 No kernel override or supplemental GPU SSDT is used.
-- Released Radxa O6 firmware from 1.2.1 through 1.3.0 describes two port
+- Stock Radxa O6 firmware 1.2.4 and 1.3.1 describes two port
   functions of one RTS5453H on level-low GPI4 pin 8, but marks both interrupt resources `Exclusive`. `O6RTS.aml` corrects them to `Shared`, matching Radxa's later source fix.
 The separate I2C-bus resources remain exclusive.
   O6N describes only one port function on the pin and deliberately does not load this O6-only correction.
-- Released O6 board tables combine each USB over-current input and VBUS-drive GPIO in one `pinctrl_usb*` group while the regulator asks for a missing `usb_drive_vbus*` group.
-The full O6 profiles use Radxa's later source model: the over-current input remains in `pinctrl_usb*` and GPIO040--GPIO042 become dedicated VBUS-drive groups.
+- Older O6 board tables combine each USB over-current input and VBUS-drive GPIO in one `pinctrl_usb*` group while the regulator asks for a missing `usb_drive_vbus*` group.
+The full O6 profiles use the stock 1.3.1 model: the over-current input remains in `pinctrl_usb*` and GPIO040--GPIO042 become dedicated VBUS-drive groups.
 - I2S5--I2S9 are the internal DisplayPort codec interfaces.
 Their `_dbg`